The Handmaid's Tale: Handmaids

+The Republic of Gilead justifies the use of the Handmaids for procreation via stories from the Book of Genesis: in the first story, Jacob's infertile wife Rachel offers up her handmaid Bilhah to be a surrogate mother on her behalf, and then her sister Leah does the same with her own handmaid Zilpah (even though Leah has already given Jacob many sons).
+In the other story, Abraham has sex with his wife's handmaid, Hagar.

+Aunts

-Trainers of the Handmaids.
+Aunts train the Handmaids.
 They dress in brown.
 Aunts promote the role of Handmaid as an honourable way for a sinful woman to redeem herself.
 They police the Handmaids, beating some and ordering the maiming of others.
 The Aunts have an unusual amount of autonomy, compared to other women of Gilead.
 They are the only class of women permitted to read and write, although this is only to fulfil the administrative aspect of their role.